 Another interesting difference of Mexican property rules has to do with the sale of planned developments.
 Mexican real estate developers are not required to capitalize their developments prior to offering them for sale, which is slightly different than it would be in Canada or the United States.
 For this reason, foreign buyers are always better served by using an experienced property team that knows the ins and outs of the law, is familiar with any potential construction-related challenges buyers can face.

 This is another reason why you should work with a group you can trust like Zisla.
-When considering buying any Yucatan real estate, knowledge is power, and Zisla is a team with a lot of it!
+When considering buying any condos, villas or land in Mexico, knowledge is power, and Zisla is a team with a lot of it!
 Their experience helping their clients buying property in Mexico is second to none, and they only work with developers they trust, and that have a history of success.

 Get in Touch with Zisla Today